Vladimir Vermezović: Managerial career

-Following his retirement, Vermezović began coaching with Partizan.
-He achieved success in reaching the UEFA Cup Round of 16 in the 2004–05 season by coaching sixteen straight matches with Partizan in European competition.
-This was Partizan's biggest success in the UEFA Cup since the 1988–89 season.
+Following his retirement, Vermezović began coaching with Teleoptik.

+Vermezović became the head coach of Partizan on 6 January 2004.
+In the 2004–05 season, he won the domestic league without defeat, and that season he led the team to the 2004–05 UEFA Cup Round of 16.
+He coached sixteen straight matches with Partizan in European competition which was the club's biggest success in Europe since the 1988–89 season.
+In the following 2005–06 season however, the club recorded weaker results.
+After failing to qualify for the Champions League against Slovakia's Artmedia and a shocking elimination in the first round of the UEFA Cup by little-known Israeli side Maccabi Petah Tikva, he resigned as coach in early October 2005.

 He had a brief spell with Spartak Trnava before joining South African side Kaizer Chiefs in 2009.

 In May 2012, he returned to Partizan and became head coach again.
 He ended his second spell in charge of Partizan in April 2013.

 On 14 February 2014, he was appointed head coach of South African outfit Orlando Pirates.
 Although he led the team to Nedbank Cup success in May, he left the club later that year, resigning from his position due to a string of poor results in the 2014–15 season.

 On 22 November 2020, he was appointed head coach of Emirati side Hatta.
 However, he left the club in May 2021 as he failed to keep the club in the league.

 On 6 September 2023, Vermezović was unveiled as new head coach of Slovenian PrvaLiga club Mura.